TPP unravels: Where the 11 other countries go from here

 -- Spokesperson, Singapore's Ministry of Trade and Industry

-CNN is waiting for Canada, Brunei, Peru and Vietnam to respond.
+CNN is waiting for Brunei, Peru and Vietnam to respond.

 The rules of the game